 The new CTBUH website includes the tall building database formerly known as The Skyscraper Center (skyscrapercenter.com).
-All of the content from The Skyscraper Center can be find within the website.
+All of the content from The Skyscraper Center can be found within the website.
 To search for buildings, use the search button at the top of the navigation.

 We offer the same resources to our users, but features displaying a 'lock' symbol are exclusive to CTBUH members.
 Please note that you must become a CTBUH member to access those features.